April 18, 2014

 If you have a credit card, ask for a limit increase or talk with your bank about loan options.
 Many veterinarians accept Care Credit, which is a credit card specifically for health care expenses, including your pet's.
 Care Credit offers multiple payment options that may help you through your pet's crisis.
 You can find out more information about Care Credit and fill out an application on their website.
 Consumers should take care to understand the terms of any credit they accept.

-Or, raise your own funds!
-Fundraising platforms like GiveForward enable you to create a personal fundraising page to raise funds for pet medical care.
+Try a fundraising platform such as GiveForward enable you to create a personal fundraising page to raise funds for pet medical care.
 They charge a small percentage of funds raised.
+Additionally, selling items on sites like eBay or hosting a yard sale can be effective ways of raising money for pet care.

 Still looking for help?